 10) When do I Covid test my student?

 ANSWER: Both vaccinated and unvaccinated students and staff with new onset of COVID-19 symptoms (headache, congestion, runny nose, fever) should stay home or will be sent home to self-isolate.
 If the student or staff member provides proof of a negative PCR test result or they have conducted a COVID antigen home test at 24 and 48 hours, they may return to school before the full 5 days of quarantine are completed.
 If they decide not to test, they must isolate for the full 5 days

 11) Where can I go to get my student Covid tested?

 ANSWER: There are many locations throughout the city.
-CCPS requires a PCR test to be completed prior to coming back on campus if your student is symptomatic.
+Students can be tested through a PCR test or an at home antigen test if the CCPS Over the Counter Covid Test Assurance Form has been filled out.
 Please provide a copy of the results to the health office.
 Here are some links for options for Covid testing: